platformsh/platformsh-docs/src/scripts/supported-images/README.md

 ```

 If the new service comes with pre-defined "deprecated" versions, copy the above into the "Deprecated versions" section with the `div id` "jediDeprecated" and change the third parameter of `makeImagesList` to "deprecated".

-> **Note** A function has not yet been added that will automatically update the example `services.yaml` file on a service's primary documentation page, so you will have to remember to perform that separately.

 If instead your are attempting do document a new runtime, you can use `versions.json` to keep the `.platform.app.yaml` up-to-date with the most recent version by placing the following in its main documentation page (Go used as an example here):